Sami-A/iterable-mcp/README.md

 # Iterable MCP Server

-This project implements a Model Context Protocol (MCP) server that provides tools to interact with the Iterable API.
-It allows you to fetch lists, retrieve users by list name, and get user details by email from your Iterable account.
+Custom Iterable MCP is a Model Context Protocol (MCP) server that enables AI systems to interact directly with the Iterable API.
+It provides tools to fetch contact lists, retrieve users by list name, and obtain user details by email from your Iterable account.
+By integrating Iterable’s marketing data with AI-driven workflows, this MCP server allows intelligent agents to securely access, analyze, and automate campaign-related actions within Iterable, streamlining data-driven marketing operations through standardized AI communication.

 ## Description